Virginia Child Sexual Abuse Lawyer

 Step 4: Pre-Trial Preparation

 Trial preparation involves attacking the Commonwealth’s case through cross-examination and introducing evidence to undercut testimony from the Commonwealth’s witnesses.
 It also involves assembling defense witnesses and pieces of evidence to support the defense’s theory.
 To win at trial in child sex abuse cases, you have to be able to provide the jury with a reasonable alternative to the child’s allegations.
+With our experience in Virginia, we understand the complexities of defending such cases and are committed to providing a strong defense to protect your rights and reputation.
 When conducting trial preparation, a good criminal defense lawyer will consider the following:

 • A motive to lie.
 A motivation to fabricate is often the key piece of evidence in the defense’s arsenal.
 These cases often involve divorces, child custody issues, ill-behaved stepchildren, money issues, or similar issues which may produce a false allegation.
 By sifting through social media accounts, interviewing witnesses who know the alleged victim’s family, and reviewing old text messages or emails, you can begin to fully develop this area and definitively show a reason to lie.